CoreOne2/cybersecurity-portfolio/EDR.md

 Your server logs show someone accessing sensitive HR files at 3:00 AM.

 Neither event looks terrible on its own, but the SIEM connects both events and alerts the security team: "Someone logged in from overseas and immediately pulled sensitive files!"

+The Incident Response (IR) Lifecycle

+Think of it as: The emergency response protocol firemen follow when a house catches fire.

+When malware slips through or a hacker breaches the network, security teams don't panic—they follow a standard 4-step plan (created by SANS/NIST):